-Very directly, Matt asked how I felt about the idea of “art in a war zone”.
-I paused.
-I remembered Arundhati Roy once said how important it is to search for flowers in war zones.
-I told Matt I felt art had the potential to be one of the most important things both within and outside of a war zone.
-I asked Matt what he thought.
-He said, he really wasn’t sure – it was probably something quite specific to each individual context.
-He didn’t really like the idea of a whole heap of large scale installations popping up while people were being bombed, but he also implied that there were other more relevant ways for art to exist.
+Arundhati Roy once wrote about the importance of searching for flowers in war zones.
+I told Matt that art had the potential to be one of the most important things both within and outside of a war zone, and I asked what he thought?
+“I’m not sure.
+It’s probably something quite specific to each individual context.
+I’m not really into the idea of a whole heap of large-scale installations popping up around the place while people are being bombed and going hungry.
+But I guess there are other, more relevant ways for art to exist.”

-We spoke further about cultural production in Kashmir – about ‘art in a war zone’.
-Cayla is developing a website about music videos and so I began to tell her about the rapper MC Kash and his music video Beneath This Sky that was produced recently by Elayne McCabe.
-We watched it online.
-The landscape of Srinagar’s streets spoke vividly; imagery of Maqbool Bhat’s face pasted to a wall, barbed wire in the sky, military cantonments on a hillside, convoys on the streets, burnt out empty houses, the Dal Lake (polluted), and graffiti that speaks of human rights violations and cries for Azadi (freedom).
+We spoke more about culture and art in the warzone of Kashmir.
+Cayla is developing a website about music videos.
+I told her about the rapper MC Kash and we watched his music video Beneath This Sky, produced by Elayne McCabe.
+The landscape of Srinagar’s streets spoke vividly; imagery of Maqbool Bhat’s face pasted to a wall, barbed wire in the sky, military cantonments on a hillside, convoys on the streets, burnt out empty houses, the polluted Dal Lake, and graffiti that speaks of human rights violations and cries for Azadi (freedom).

-But in comparison to Beneath This Sky the imagery that accompanied MC Kash’s 2010 release I Protest (Remembrance) was far more graphic.
-Still images of the Summer’s violence, possibly collected from an array of sources online and compiled into a slideshow, moved with his lyrics.
-We saw faces, bloodied.
-I protest was raw in both form and content.
-Cayla’s eyes seemed sensitive.
+But in comparison to Beneath This Sky the imagery that accompanied MC Kash’s 2010 release I Protest (Remembrance) was more graphic and confronting.
+Photographs of the summer’s violence changed with the rhythm of his lyrics.
+We saw faces, bloodied and people dead.
+I protest was raw and Cayla’s eyes were sensitive.
 As MC Kash recited the individual names of those who died in the Summer of 2010 Cayla, Matt and I fell silent.
 We listened and we watched.